osmcode/osmium-tool/man/osmium-file-formats.md

 :   Enable/disable writing of object metadata such as changeset id, username,
     etc. Disabling this will make files a bit smaller.

+pbf_sort_stringtables=true/false (*default: true*)
+:   Specify whether the string tables in the PBF data blocks should be sorted.
+    Writing the PBF files is slightly faster without sorting.

 # EXAMPLES

 Here are some examples: